1. What is a Perpetual Contract?

 5. What is Initial Margin?

-Initial Margin is the minimum amount of Bitcoin you must deposit to open a position.
+Initial Margin is the minimum margin you must deposit to open a position.

 6. What is Maintenance Margin?

-Maintenance Margin is the minimum amount of Bitcoin you must hold to keep a position open.
+Maintenance Margin is the minimum margin you must hold to keep a position open.
 If your margin balance drops below this level your position will be taken over by the Liquidation Engine and be Liquidated.

 7. Why did I get liquidated?